Using ‘TT Wrappers’ to achieve compliance with ISO 26262

 As an example, one potential application of such a TT Wrapper in an autonomous road veicle is shown in the figure below.

-In this design example, we give the TT Wrapper unit the ability to inject faults / tests (e.g. test images, image overlays) into the ARVC at run time.
-This is an effective solution because – while the ARVC may be highly adaptive – the TT Wrapper has fully deterministic behaviour: this ensures that we can be confident that the ARVC will either operate correctly – or be shut down by the TT Wrapper.
+In this design example, we give the TT Wrapper unit the ability to perform continuous periodic tests on the ARVC at run time.
+This is an effective solution because – while the ARVC may be highly adaptive – the TT Wrapper has fully deterministic behaviour: this ensures that we can be more confident that the ARVC will either: [i] operate correctly; or [ii] be shut down by the TT Wrapper.